Protest. Pray. Praise.

 General Prayer Requests & Updates

-For signs and wonders to follow the preaching of His Word.
+That signs and wonders would accompany the preaching of His Word.

-For team unity and laborers to help carry the load.
+For strong team unity and more laborers to share the work.

-For fully funded campus missionaries (2 per campus) to help reach the next generation — Texas Christian University (TCU), Tarrant County College (TCC), Texas Wesleyan University (TWU) and Tarleton State University – Fort Worth (TSU), University of Texas at Arlington (UTA), and Dallas Baptist University (DBU).
+For fully funded campus missionaries (two per campus) to reach the next generation at Texas Christian University (TCU), Dallas Baptist University (DBU), University of Texas at Arlington (UTA), Tarrant County College (TCC), Texas Wesleyan University (TWU) and Tarleton State University – Fort Worth (TSU).

 Ready to Connect?

-Get timely updates to your inbox, and join us on mission making disciples of Jesus where we live, work, and play.
+Hear from God with timely updates to your inbox, and join us on mission making disciples of Jesus where we live, work, and play.

 Worship.
 Community.
 Mission.